zanehala/ephemeral-lab/README.md

 # ephemeral-lab

-The goal of this repo is to stand up k8s clusters (or really anything) in the most automated way possible.
+The goal of this repo is to stand up k8s clusters (or really anything) in the most automated way possible so I can quickly test ideas or tools and then tear it down when I'm done.
 At the moment the bulk of this is being done with the following tools:

 * [proxmox](https://www.proxmox.com/) - Hypervisor where VM's are created
 * [terraform](https://www.terraform.io/) - Manage the creation of VM's in proxmox via code